If your car’s been seized, standard car insurance might not cover it.

 After your car’s released you can get a refund on the surety fee so long as you tax it and claim the refund within 15 days.

-Take a look at some of our recent customer reviews
+Take a look at our genuine customer reviews